Cantera/cantera-website/pages/tutorials/cxx-guide/index.rst

                   .. class:: card-text

-                     Instructions to compile Cantera C++ applications using a variety of build systems, including make, CMake, SCons, etc. Note: This section is about compiling Cantera applications that use the Cantera library; instructions to compile the Cantera library are over :doc:`there <installation-reqs>`.
+                     Instructions to compile C++ applications that use Cantera using a variety of build systems, including CMake, SCons, etc.

             .. container:: card